 The arts are held in high esteem at Mark Day School and are taught as part of the regular curriculum from kindergarten through 6th grade and as electives for 7th and 8th grades.
-We believe that the application of creativity benefits learning in all subjects enhances students' education.
+We believe that the application of creativity benefits learning in all subjects and enhances students' education.

 Our drama program nurtures expressive potential and instills confidence in one's imagination.
 Students in kindergarten through sixth grade take drama once a week; Upper Division students can choose it as an elective.